openplans/history-of/_posts/2011-06-29-watercooler.md

  * Redistricting Massachusetts
  * Videos of every NYC block
  * Running data
- * and some commentary on our new watertower outside
+ * and some commentary on a new water tower taking shape outside